Criminal Cases Review Commission (New Zealand): Powers

+The main function of the Commission is to receive applications, investigate and refer a conviction or sentence in a criminal case back to the appeal courts when the Commission considers a miscarriage of justice might have occurred.

-The commission has the power to develop its own procedures to ensure it can effectively carry out its duties and functions.
-In addition to its power of referral, the Commission has a duty to educate people and promote its work; the power to make initial inquires on its own-motion; a power to conduct thematic inquiries; and the power to obtain information or exhibits from any public and private bodies it deems relevant to an inquiry.
+The Commission has the power to develop its own procedures to ensure it can effectively carry out its duties and functions.
+In addition to its power of referral, the Commission has a duty to educate people and promote its work; the power to make initial inquires on its own motion; a power to conduct thematic inquiries; and the power to obtain information or exhibits from any public and private bodies it deems relevant to an inquiry.

-Personnel
+Inquiry into eyewitness identification

+In 2024, the Commission announced it had launched an inquiry into the reliability of eyewitness identification evidence, and examine how flaws in the process have contributed to miscarriages of justice.
+Mike White points out that mistakes in eyewitness testimony played a part in high-profile miscarriages such as Teina Pora, Alan Hall, and David Dougherty and that controversies about eyewitness evidence featured in the appeals of Scott Watson and David Tamihere.

+Due to these concerns, the Commission said it would release a public consultation paper in mid-2024, leading to a final report by June 2025.
+Neither of these have occurred.
+The Commission now says it hoped to deliver a report by June 2026.
+A spokesperson said the Commission had decided to 'refine the scope' of the inquiry, which now would only look at 'possible improvements' to the Evidence Act relating to formal procedures for obtaining visual identification evidence by the police.

+Original personnel

-Colin Carruthers QC has been appointed as the Chief Commissioner.
-Paula Rose is the deputy chief commissioner.
-Rose is a former Police national manager of road policing.
-The other commissioners are Nigel Hampton CNZM OBE QC, Dr Virginia Hope MNZM, Professor Tracey McIntosh MNZM, Kingi Snelgar, and Associate Professor Tamasailau Suaalii-Sauni.
+In order to maintain its independence, no judges were appointed to the Commission.
+Colin Carruthers KC was appointed as the first Chief Commissioner, and Parekawhia McLean was the Chief Executive.
+Paula Rose, a former Police national manager of road policing, was the deputy chief commissioner.
+The other commissioners were Nigel Hampton CNZM OBE KC, Dr Virginia Hope MNZM, Professor Tracey McIntosh MNZM, Kingi Snelgar, and Associate Professor Tamasailau Suaalii-Sauni.

-Tim McKinnell is the CCRC’s investigation and review manager.
-He is also a former police officer who became an independent investigator, and played a key role in overturning the murder convictions of Teina Pora and Alan Hall.
+Tim McKinnell was the CCRC’s investigation and review manager until June 2023.
+He is also a former police officer who became an independent investigator, and played a key role in overturning the murder convictions of Teina Pora and Alan Hall and Gail Maney.